Albany has a once-in-a-generation opportunity to reshape our community.

 Who we are

-The Reimagine Albany coalition is anchored by the following organizations.
-We invite your organization to be part of this transformation!
+The Reimagine Albany coalition is activated by the following organizations.
+Join us in this transformation!

 We are committed to centering the voices and needs of disproportionately impacted community residents as we advocate for bold steps forward to shape a better tomorrow for Albany.